Cover of “How to See Like a Machine: Images After AI”

 Preorder

 We once looked at pictures.
-Then, with the advent of computer vision and machine learning, pictures started looking back at us.
-Now, something even stranger is happening.
+Then, with the advent of computer vision and machine learning, pictures started looking at us.
+By the award-winning artist, filmmaker and thinker.

 Reviews